Interest Rate Differential (IRD): Meaning, Formula, and Importance

 It's important to note that variable-rate mortgages carry more risk than fixed-rate mortgages since the borrower's monthly payments could change over time.
 Therefore, borrowers must weigh the potential savings against the risks before choosing this option.

-It's worth mentioning that these types of loans have become increasingly popular in recent years due to historically low-interest rates.
+It's worth mentioning that these types of loans have become increasingly popular in recent years due to historically low interest rates.
 According to CNBC, nearly 30% of buyers used adjustable-rate mortgages (ARMs) in 2019.

 Example #3: Foreign exchange trading

-Foreign Exchange Trading is an excellent example of how the Interest Rate Differential (IRD) affects global currency trading.
+Foreign exchange trading is an excellent example of how the interest rate differential (IRD) affects global currency trading.
 It involves buying and selling currencies based on the movement of interest rates between two countries.
 Here are 6 points to understand it better:

-1. The IRD determines whether traders will invest in a particular country, as a higher interest rate leads to increased investment.
+1. The IRD determines whether traders invest in a particular country, as a higher interest rate leads to increased investment.

 2. A positive IRD occurs when the interest rate in one country is higher than that of another, making it an attractive investment destination.